-As a region, we cover a 10 million population, with over 500,000 people with diabetes.
+As a region, we cover a 10 million population, with over 700,000 people diagnosed with diabetes.
 We work closely with key decision makers in the Midlands to make sure that diabetes is at the top of the local health agenda.
-This includes: a number of the forty one Clinical Commissioning Groups (CCG), NHS & Public Health England from the East and West Midlands, and thousands of Healthcare Professionals (HCPs).
+This includes: a number of the 24 Clinical Commissioning Groups (CCG), NHS & Public Health England from the East and West Midlands, and thousands of Healthcare Professionals (HCPs).

-Collaborative work with our 45 Diabetes UK Local Groups and amazing volunteers has enabled us as a region to deliver many successes in improving care, raising awareness, volunteering and fundraising.
+We work with our Diabetes UK Local Groups and amazing volunteers.
+This helps us deliver many successes in improving care, raising awareness, volunteering and fundraising.

 - Campaigning for improvements in healthcare for people with diabetes.

 - Encouraging and supporting people with diabetes to have a say in their care.

 - Working with local health service providers to promote high standards in services and care for all people with diabetes.